Dibaba family

 The Dibaba family is an Ethiopian family of long-distance runners from Bekoji, in the Oromia Region, of Ethiopia, a high-altitude town that has produced many athletes.
 Members of the family include sisters Ejegayehu Dibaba, Tirunesh Dibaba, Genzebe Dibaba, and Anna Dibaba, as well as their cousin, Derartu Tulu.
 Collectively, they have won multiple Olympic and World Championship medals in middle- and long-distance events.

 Media outlets have referred to the Dibaba sisters as the "fastest family on Earth".
 They are the only known trio of siblings in which each member has won an Olympic medal.

 Family members and achievements

 Derartu Tulu

 Derartu Tulu (born 21 March 1972) is a cousin of the Dibaba sisters.
 She became the first Black African woman to win Olympic gold, claiming victory in the 10,000 metres at the 1992 Summer Olympics.
 She later won another gold medal in 2000 and a bronze medal in 2004.

 Ejegayehu Dibaba

-Ejegayehu Dibaba (born 21 March 1982) is the eldest of the sister.
+Ejegayehu Dibaba (born 21 March 1982) is the eldest of the sisters.
 She won the silver medal 10,000 metres at the 2004 Summer Olympics.
 At the 2005 World Championships, she won bronze medals in both the 5,000 metres and 10,000 metres, and earlier claimed gold at the 2003 All-Africa Games.